dpawsit/Reddicted/README.md

 # Reddicted
-A time management app for people who are addicted to reddit
+A time management app for people who are addicted to Reddit